berserkhmdvhb/charfinder/README.md

 ---

 ## 🚧 11.
-Limitations / Known Issues
+Limitations and Known Issues

 While **CharFinder** is a robust and flexible tool, it is important to be aware of the following current limitations and known constraints: